 The Difference Between Agile and Scrum

-How do we estimate?
+How do we perform estimation?

 We do the estimation either during Refinement or Sprint planning (if it’s done during refinement then we just verify it during the Sprint planning).

 The most important thing is that we do the estimation in relative terms instead of absolute terms.
 It’s a fundamental rule.
+Considering risks and uncertainties, accounting for random variables and their statistical properties is paramount in IT project estimation.

 Relative estimation is the process of estimating task completion, not by units of time, but rather by how items are similar to each other in terms of complexity.